Anna Mae Aquash

-After decades of investigation and the hearing of testimony by three federal grand juries, in March 2003, Arlo Looking Cloud and John Graham (also known as John Boy Patton) were indicted for the murder of Aquash.
+After decades of investigation and the hearing of testimony by three federal grand juries, in March 2003, AIM members Arlo Looking Cloud and John Graham were indicted for the murder of Aquash.
 Looking Cloud was convicted in 2004 and Graham in 2010; both received life sentences.
 Thelma Rios was indicted along with John Graham, but she pleaded guilty to charges as an accessory to the kidnapping.
 In 2008 Vine Richard "Dick" Marshall was charged with aiding the murder, but was acquitted of providing the gun.
-Numerous Aquash supporters and her daughters believe that higher-level AIM officials ordered her murder, fearing she was an FBI informant.
+Numerous Aquash supporters and her daughters believe that higher-level AIM officials, including Leonard Peltier, ordered her murder, fearing she was an FBI informant.